About The Little Current Yacht Club

-Local personality Roy Eaton hosts the "Cruisers’ Net", hosted by local personality Roy Eaton, is enjoying it's ninth year of broadcasting on VHF radio channel 71 each morning in July and August at 9:00 am to the cruising community throughout the North Channel.
+Local personality Roy Eaton hosts the "Cruisers’ Net", hosted by local personality Roy Eaton, is enjoying it's tenth year of broadcasting on VHF radio channel 71 each morning in July and August at 9:00 am to the cruising community throughout the North Channel.
 In 2014, Roy celebrated his 10th anniversary of broadcasting.
 The daily broadcast includes extensive weather information, headline news, sports, and human interest stories.
 The broadcast also tries to help boaters in distress and locates boats that are being sought by family or friends for a variety of reasons.
 The broadcast has become so effective that it is recognized and used by both the Canadian and US Coast Guard to locate boats in emergency situations.
 The broadcast ends by asking boaters to call in and give their locations.

 "WD 40 for the Mind" grew out of the "Cruisers’ Net" broadcast and offers boaters in the area a variety of entertaining and informative lectures on subjects from favorite harbors to astronomy.
 The dates and location of the lectures are announced on the broadcast.
 Attendance has helped get the cruisers together while passing along a little knowledge.

 Our "Club Racing Program" boasts five races that take the boats around the Islands (North Channel buoys).
 The series boasts a goodly number of participants who vie for a race flag and bragging rights at the dinner party that follows each race.
 The boat that has the best performance in 4 out of 5 races wins the coveted Manitoulin Island "Boat of the Year Trophy”.

 2009 was our first "Dingy Poker Run" .
 This event provided its participates with a wet and wild time.
 This fun activity promotes friendship amongst our visitors and local boaters alike.